 Kelly Andersen is a friend of rationalfaiths' Mike Barker.

 Leah Marie has lived all over the country, and currently resides in Virginia, nestled in the Blue Ridge Mountains.
 She earned a BA in Political Science at BYU, and a Masters in Public Administration at Boise State.
-She works part time as an adjunct professor of politics and is also a Certified Lactation Counselor.
-She is wife to an English professor, and mother to 2.66 children (two boys and a fetus, joining the family in Aug 2013).
+She is currently working towards her PhD in Public Policy through Walden University.
+She is wife to an English professor, and mother to 3 beautiful boys.

 Leslie Nelson works and lives near Seattle, WA, with 5 great kids, 1 husband and 1 dog.
 If she had any spare time she would knit, read, or play chess (and lose to her teenage sons).
 She blogs at lesliesillusions.blogspot.com